THISISME006/Web-Scraping/README.md

 ## Web-Scraping
 Hello, world!

-Thanks for viewing my project!
+Thanks for viewing my project!!

 This project is around web-scrapping for the laptop data from the one of the renowned e-commerce platform Flipkart, i scraped the data of 48 different laptops.